Nature & Your Body: How the Great Outdoors Impacts Your Health

 This is why many sleep experts recommend limiting screen time and bright lights right before bed.

 The sun plays a huge role in waking us up.
 Getting in an hour or so of sun exposure first thing in the morning can set your day up for success.
-It cuts melatonin production, allowing your body to wake up more naturally and makes you more alert.
+It cuts melatonin production, allowing your body to wake up more naturally and make you more alert.

 If you drag your feet in the mornings and struggle to make it to the lunch hour, try spending an hour outdoors first thing.
 Go for a walk or run.
 Drink your coffee outside in the morning.
 Try to adjust your sleep schedule to sleep and rise with the sun.
 Your health matters and sleep is a key ingredient to good physical and mental well-being.